jkuituni/Raven68k/README.md

 The project will be documented to a blog along with datasheets of all the components used.

 ## Folder Structure
-*datasheets* The datasheets of the components used in various revisions of Raven.
+*datasheets*/ -- The datasheets of the components used in various revisions of Raven.

-*firmware* The firmware code.
+*firmware*/ -- The firmware code.

-*hardware* KiCAD schematics and other files as well as VHDL code for the CPLD are located here.
-Contains revision sub-directories.
+*hardware*/ -- KiCAD schematics and other files as well as VHDL code for the CPLD are located here.

-*software* Some software to run on Raven.
+*software*/ -- Some software to run on Raven.